-By Ontario law, you are not allowed to buy tobacco or cigarettes if you are under 19 years old.
+By Ontario law, you are not allowed to buy tobacco, cigarettes or cannabis if you are under 19 years old.

-In Ontario, smoking is not allowed in:
+In Ontario, smoking/vaping is not allowed in:

 - Public schools, both inside the building and on school grounds;

 - Outdoor recreational areas i.e. parks, playgrounds, beaches, recreation fields;

 - Stores;

 - Bus/train shelters or stations;

 - Restaurants and bars;

 - Offices;

 - Sports arenas;

 - Cinemas